Tuesday to Friday

 Yes!
 Children aged 3 and above are encouraged to join the Sunday School (please ask a sidesperson when you first come into the church) but children are also welcome to stay in church for the service.
 A room is provided should your child get a bit restless.
 We implement the Child Protection Policy of the Church of England.

 The priest in charge is the priest licensed by the Bishop to care for the souls of the locality.
-The Chapel is about to welcome a New Priest in Charge, The Reverend Dr Richard Fermer in the Autumn.
+The Chapel is about to welcome a New Priest in Charge, The Reverend Stephen Coleman in November 2023.

 Of course.
 Please contact our Administrator through our contact us page and let her know your request.
 We bring all these requests before God at the main Sunday service.
 In church there is also a candle stand where people often say a prayer as they light a candle of hope.